oracle-samples/ansible-collections/playbooks/OCNE/README.md

     $ ansible-playbook -i inventories/hosts.ini ./deploy-ocne.yml
     $ ansible-playbook -i inventories/hosts.ini ./deploy-mod-ociccm.yml

-If you setup the inventory file `<playbook-dir>/inventories/hosts.ini` and the `<playbook-dir>/group_vars/all.yml` files before importing as project in OLAM they can be used as imported _SOURCE_ in the OLAM inventory configuration.
+If you stored the playbooks as project in Oracle Linux Automation Manager (OLAM) then best thing to do is to create an inventory in the OLAM UI, add hosts and groups as described above and add the required variables to the Variables section in the inventory.